-The College offers graduate theological degrees: a professional Doctor of Ministry (DMin), an academic Master's Degree (MTh), Preparation in Diaconal Ministry (BTh, MTS), a Master of Theological Studies (MTS) for lay persons, a Master of Arts in Spirituality and Worship Arts, and a Masters of Arts in Pastoral Psychology and Counselling.
-Enquiries may be directed to the office (780) 439-7311.
+The College offers graduate theological degrees: a professional Doctor of Ministry (DMin), an advanced Master's Degree (MTh), Preparation in Diaconal Ministry (BTS, MTS), a Master of Theological Studies (MTS) for lay persons, and a Master of Arts in Pastoral Psychology and Counselling (MAPPC).
+In addition to the University credit courses, the college offers courses for St Stephen's College credit which are used toward these degrees.
+These courses are offered in a variety of formats: week-long, semester-long, internet and correspondence.
+Enquiries may be directed to the office at (780) 439-7311.